FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 ...
 ```

+But doing that every time sucks.
+[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and all that.
 Notice that these follow a simple pattern—we can make adding new routes a lot easier with `Array.forEach`:

 `server/index.js`